thisisbud/bankly/tasks/01_connecting-to-the-api.md

 # Connecting to the API

-Once you're all up and running, the site should look as follows:
+Once you're all up and running, before ay changes have been made - the site should look as follows:

 ![](./assets/01.png)